joshuahwfwEE/xilinx-hdmi-passthrough-system/README.md

 if you need to receive a video stream with 3840x2160@60fps, bpc=8, format is rgb888 =>
 required bandwidth: 4400*2250*24bit*60fps=14.256Gbps
 hence only HDMI2.0 or higher can support the bandwidth
+data clk =

 [33mWarning: Connected Sink's EDID indicates HDMI 2.0 capable, but the SCDC read request register bit (VSDB:RR_Capable) is not asserted<ESC>[0m<CR><LF>
 <ESC>[33mWarning: Connected Sink's EDID indicates Deep Color of 16 BpC Not Supported<ESC>[0m
 you can use http://www.edidreader.com/ to analysis your edid

-240126:
-Q1:  how to enable hdmi2.0 in xilinx rx subsystem ?
-ans:
-1. check cable support 2.0 or not
-2.